nkoturovic/nixos-dotfiles/README.md

 sudo nixos-rebuild switch --flake .#kotur-pc
 ```

-To avoid using .#kotur-pc, you can create a symlink
+To avoid using `.#kotur-pc`, you can create a symlink
 (this is possible because the current hostname is default output inspected by nixos-rebuild)
 kotur-pc -> (nixos)